roknicmilos/memewars-api/README.md

 - **Load fixtures**.
 To load the fixtures, run the comment below (**NOTE: this will override table
 - raws with the same primary keys as those specified in fixtures**):

-  `docker exec -it qwerty-django sh -c 'python manage.py loaddata users wars memes votes'`
+  `docker exec -it meme-wars-django sh -c 'python manage.py loaddata users wars memes votes'`

 ## Production setup